Gettel Gets Blasted in Cleveland Return; Indians 14, White Sox 1

 Glen Moulder replaced Gettel and did not do any better, allowing two more runs in the inning when he coughed up doubles to Gene Bearden and Mitchell in succession.
 Each drove in an unearned run, the product of Don Kolloway’s error earlier in the inning.

-Orval Grove pitched the bottom of the eighth inning and gave the Tribe their final run.
-Gordon doubled with one out and moved to third on a passed ball with Keltner at the plate.
+Orval Grove pitched the bottom of the eighth inning, and gave the Tribe their final run.
+Gordon doubled with one out and moved to third on a past ball with Keltner at the plate.
 His fly ball to left field was deep enough to score Gordon and give Keltner his fourth RBI of the afternoon.

 Bearden (7-3) had his best outing in nearly a month, scattering eight hits over nine innings and allowing just one run.
 His knuckleball remained in the strike zone as he only walked one and struck out one.
-Gettel (2-5) meanwhile allowed eleven runs – only ten earned – on 12 hits and four walks.
-The two home runs were a result of five of his eleven runs.
+Gettel (2-5) meanwhile allowed 11 runs — only 10 earned — on 12 hits and four walks.
+The two home runs were a result of five of his 11 runs.

 Boudreau did make a leaping grab on a line drive by Pat Seerey in the seventh inning.
 Old Shufflefoot went to his right and leapt before landing on his ankle awkwardly.
 He finished the inning and hit in the six-run seventh, but up 13 runs he excused himself from the lineup.
 Bob Kennedy played first base for the final two innings with Berardino sliding over to play shortstop.